leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 19b.png)

 If this sounds a bit hand-wavy, that's because it is.
-I can't find any explanation of how they combine the steps online, besides the original paper and this random [github comment as confused as I am](https://github.com/openai/gpt-2/issues/157 "github").
+I can't find any explanation of how they combine the steps online, besides the [original paper,](https://arxiv.org/pdf/1801.10198.pdf "paper") [this post](http://jalammar.github.io/illustrated-gpt2/ "Jay"), and this random [github comment as confused as I am](https://github.com/openai/gpt-2/issues/157 "github").
 It seems like the way they're predicting one word at a time would also imply we're back to the recursive issue, of processing the text sequentially.
 Maybe just throwing enough compute power at the problem was the solution.
 If anyone knows more, please email me.

 Many people posting online all say that GPT-3 uses the traditional transformer, or transformer encoder-decoder model.
 They then explain the traditional transformer model in order to describe what's happening in GPT-3. **Yep, all those people are wrong,** just like I was until before I was corrected just before posting this.